Arcomade/BlendCap/README.md

 - **Retarget onto your rig**: Rigify, Auto-Rig Pro, CloudRig, Mixamo and custom rigs, in both **FK and IK**, with included presets and a visual bone-map editor.
 - **Capture cleanup built in**: foot grounding and locking, depth-noise filtering, smoothing, tracking-failure repair, and per-take camera-angle correction.
 - **Runs fully offline** after setup, your footage never leaves your machine.
-- **GPU-accelerated** on NVIDIA, with experimental AMD/Intel paths and a CPU-only fallback.
+- **GPU-accelerated** on NVIDIA, with AMD/Intel paths that install automatically but aren't hardware-validated yet, and a CPU-only fallback.

 ## See it in action